SunKing2/jsf-jetty-hello-world/README.md

 # (Optional!!!!)
 Running final build with $java command

-Add this to the pom.xml file:
+Add this to the pom.xml file (this was tested with the following version of Jetty only: 9.3.21.v20170918):

 ```xml
 <plugin>